 Pole Pole Mountain

-Pole Pole Mountain is a big coral formation rising from the main reef, ascending from a depth of 30 meters at its base to 15 meters at the top.
-This site is known for large schools of spotted sweetlips, vibrant nudibranchs, and occasional sightings of the whitetip reef shark.
-Recommended for experienced divers.
+Pole Pole Mountain is a towering coral formation rising from the main reef, a striking spectacle that ascends from a depth of 30 meters at its base to a top at 15 meters.
+This is a challenging dive only suitable for experienced Advanced Open Water divers.
+It should be explored during slack or neap tides for the most favorable conditions.
+The site is known for its large schools of spotted sweetlips, vibrant nudibranchs, and occasional sightings of the whitetip reef shark.

 Njao Coral Garden